RussellCarey/Designo-NextJS-Website/README.md

 ## Features

-- See images and information from SpaceX launches.
-- See information about their rockets, crew, capsules etc.
+- Recreation of a good looking website from a design document.

 ## Status

-Project is: IN PROGRESS.
+Project is: COMPLETE.

-This was my first react native project.
-I used it to practice actually making something simple using an API and styled components.
+This was my first Next JS project.
+I want to start building more websites so used the challenge to practice this.
-I look forward to getting into it more.

 ## Features for future development

-- Finish the app with all the information accessible
-- Create a good splash screen that waits for the app to load.
-- Improve the UI
+- Add some back end?
+Maybe a blogging system with login etc.

 ## Inspiration

-I love SpaceX and space, I found they had an API so decided to try and make something simple.

 ## Contact
 Created by [@RussellCarey](https://twitter.com/russellcareyy) - feel free to contact me about the project